 most (not all) of her work PTSD, and is working for her sister's bento food truck

 business.
 She responds to a job ad and gets hired to be 8LOOM's live-in housekeeper/cook (寮母, ryoubo, "dorm mother" or "housemother") to get their lifestyle habits and self-discipline back on track.
-The educator in Asuka is determined to help the guys triumph, but will her past failures and anxiety flare up in the process?
+The educator in Asuka is determined to help these guys triumph, but will her past failures and anxiety flare up in the process?
 Will Dan learn to stop trying to be his own grumpy island?
 And might something "bloom" between Dan and Asuka?

 Meh: I chose 'Kimi no Hana ni Naru' because it looked breezy and vibrant and seemed to offer a fairly light-hearted peek into the Japanese made idol industry.
 And for the most part the show delivers on all of those fronts, but I'm still left feeling "meh" about more than I would've liked.
 First off, the show resolves its major conflict way too early; 8LOOM reaches its goal of having a #1 single on the charts (plus a #3 single at the same time) by the end of episode 5, and they get their contract renewed early on in episode 6.
 So at this point we're not dealing with a cut-and-dry underdog story anymore, but we still have four episodes left, so what's the new conflict going to be?

 Cut to a scandal breaking out at the end of episode 8 when a stealthily-shot photo of Dan and Asuka holding hands goes viral.
-Holding hands (and commending each other on the good work they've done on any particular day) is all they ever do when they're alone together, because Dan has confessed his romantic feelings for Asuka but she neither vocally reciprocates his feelings nor turns him down.
+Holding hands (and commending each other on the good work they've done on any particular day) is all they ever do when they're alone together, because Dan has confessed his romantic feelings for Asuka but she neither verbally reciprocates his feelings nor turns him down.
 Their "relationship" is as chaste as they come, which was wise on the 'Kimi no Hana' production team's part since it prevents the "teacher and former student are attracted to each other" element of the show from becoming icky.
 But no matter!
 Idols are meant to appear single and sexless (or at least always available as potential love interests in their fans' imaginations), and many fans regard any indication to the contrary as betrayal.
 So 8LOOM's fans (8LOOMYs) start bashing the group online which puts their career in jeopardy again, Dan's pink-haired bandmate Naruse starts actin' stank (even though he knew about Dan's crush on Asuka before anyone else and was initially very supportive), Asuka moves out of the dorm and finds a new job as a teacher, and Dan gets suspended from all 8LOOM activities for three months for refusing to apologize for his involvement with Asuka.
 And as I watched this crisis unfold, I couldn't stop thinking, All of this over such a non-issue?
 Over holding hands?
 Y'all can't be serious.
 It felt like the overblown social media scandal in 'Kikazaru Koi' all over again.

 And then the plot becomes just plain confusing; I understand what happens, but I don't understand why I'm supposed to believe it makes sense.
 Dan decides to recommit to the band and leave Asuka alone by the end of episode 9, but then he and his band mates have a dorm meeting where they weepily agree to disband because most of them have had other goals a-brewing that they now want to pursue.
 But then, at the end of the final show of their national tour in episode 10, Dan starts to announce their disbandment to the audience and then takes it upon himself to say, actually, he doesn't want 8LOOM to be over after all.
 His bandmates agree, but they clearly didn't discuss changing their minds before this moment, and ultimately they decide to each do their own thing until they can recongregate again (which they do three years later).
-And I know the moment is meant to be touching, but all that talking and sobbing at each other on stage made me so uncomfortable!
+I know the moment is meant to be touching, but all that talking and sobbing at each other on stage made me so uncomfortable!
 If I were in 8LOOM, or a concertgoer in the crowd, or one of the Hanamaki Records staff witnessing that happen, I'd be mortified!
 Because why are y'all discussing family business, things that fans needn't be privy to, during a concert, in front of an audience of thousands?
 And what was the point of y'all working so hard to get back relevant again, which you only recently achieved, if you were just going to disband anyway?

 My last "meh" is small and ridiculous, but I just couldn't ignore it so here y'all go: Dan in episode 9, sitting in the pouring rain listening to the farewell message that Asuka left on his red Zoom H1 Handy Recorder microphone as if it's waterproof, when those mics are very much NOT?
 So silly.
 Them mics cost too much money for us—well, me—to be suspending disbelief like that!
 (I know because I use a Zoom H4n Pro for Young, Gifted and Abroad.)

 Better: As much as I just ranted, 8LOOM deciding to disband after earnestly discussing the reasons why was surprisingly eye-opening to me.
 Idols start their careers at such young ages, auditioning for or getting recruited to entertainment companies, being placed into groups and trained for years, debuting but still struggling to get on.
 And by the time they finally do get on... they're old enough to dream new dreams that they didn't or couldn't consider before because they were spending so much of their youth focused on this one thing (their collective music career).
-Obviously idols are people too, and I'm sure plenty of them genuinely have other interests that are primarily for their own personal development.
+Obviously idols are people too, and I'm sure plenty of them genuinely have other interests that are primarily for their own personal development or fulfillment.
 But I suppose I never seriously considered that more than just a few idols might prioritize those interests over their music careers if given the chance, rather than merely funneling those interests back into their record-selling or product-selling activities.
 So in that way, 8LOOM taught me something new.

 Also, the interior design of 8LOOM's dorm is so inviting!
 As junky and full of too much stuff as the house appears at first glance, I still caught myself thinking how lovely it'd be to live in it.
 It feels cozy, colorful, playful, lived in, with ample sunlight during the day and every piece of clutter having its place.
 It's completely believable that a bunch of teens and 20-somethings live there, but it's also a space that a 30-year-old like myself wouldn't mind calling home either.
 Speaking of dorm life, I was also impressed to see that two characters in the 8LOOM camp are queer, and it's not treated like a big deal at all.
 Their queerness simply... is.
 During a dorm meeting when the guys discuss love and dating to help Dan come up with a love song to write, Takumi (the skincare-obsessed member) describes being bisexual or pansexual; he doesn't label himself but states nonchalantly that he "doesn't distinguish between men and women."
-And when the dorm is in desperate need of cleaning before a TV crew arrives for a shoot, 8LOOM's manager named Kenji brings a man with him to help Asuka and the guys tidy up, gleefully and succinctly introducing the man as his boyfriend.
+And when the dorm is in desperate need of cleaning before a TV crew arrives for a shoot, 8LOOM's manager Kenji brings a man with him to help Asuka and the guys tidy up, gleefully and succinctly introducing the man as his boyfriend.

 Best: Y'all.
 The production team behind 'Kimi no Hana ni Naru' made up a fictional boy band for this show about idols.
 Called it 8LOOM.
 Cast young male actors, dancers, and musicians to portray this fictional group.
 But then also debuted 8LOOM as a limited-time group in real life!
 Had 8LOOM releasing singles, putting out music videos, performing on TV and at major festivals and events, selling merch (including plushie versions of each member), all coinciding with the October-December airing of the series!
 Personally, I can't stand the word "brand" and how everyone and everything has to be a "brand" now... but 8LOOM is branding, and planning, at its finest.
 I can't not salute what they pulled off!

 And the casting!
 Oh my goodness!
-There's such a wide age range among the actors, and it's so satisfying how well they act with each other.
+There's such a wide age range among the overall cast members, and it's so satisfying how well they act with each other.
 Whereas all the idol characters are in their teens and 20s, which is to be expected, Asuka and 8LOOM's two managers are in their 20s to 40s.
 Meanwhile, President Hanamaki (Natsuki Mari, the fashion boss gallivanting around with much younger men in 'FOLLOWERS') and her mysterious boy toy exec named Trinity (Takenaka Naoto, the star retiree/foodie in 'Samurai Gourmet') are in their 60s and 70s.
 Sure, these varying ranks and ages are a given to a certain extent, indicative of the age-based hierarchical structure within most Japanese companies and Japanese society at large.
 Nonetheless, it was still so refreshing to see this show about idols not focus solely on the conventionally pretty and young-looking characters, you know?

 Honorable Mention: Aggretsuko - Netflix